-The Undergraduate Research Council anticipates offering a limited number of Summer Research Fellowships in 2013.
+The Undergraduate Research Council anticipates offering a limited number of Summer Research Fellowships in 2022.
 These prestigious fellowships will provide a stipend to permit students to conduct primary research or creative activities with faculty mentors.
 Proposals from all academic disciplines will be welcome.

-The deadline for this program is Friday, March 8, 2013
+The deadline for this program is Monday, April 18, 2022

 1. Faculty mentors may receive funding for only one fellowship.

-1. Mandatory attendance at an awardee reception meeting in late April or early May, 2012, at which time each fellowship recipient will give a brief verbal presentation describing their proposed scholarly activity.
+1. Mandatory attendance at an awardee reception meeting in late April or early May 2022 at which time each fellowship recipient will give a brief verbal presentation describing their proposed scholarly activity.

-2. Required presentation on the results of their research at the 2014 SUNY Cortland's Transformations student conference.
+3. Required presentation on the results of their research at the 2023 SUNY Cortland's Transformations student conference.

 Proposals will be reviewed by the Undergraduate Research Council.
 The evaluation criteria will include:

-The Undergraduate Research Council’s Student Travel Grant Program is designed to assist with reimbursing travel costs of SUNY Cortland full-time undergraduate students who travel to present the results of their research at regional, national, or international conferences*.
+The Undergraduate Research Council’s Student Research Travel Grant Program is designed to assist with reimbursing travel costs of SUNY Cortland full-time undergraduate students who travel to present the results of their research at regional, national, or international conferences*.
 Students must have a faculty sponsor/mentor.

 The Undergraduate Research Council in partnership with the Financial Aid Office is pleased to support the Undergraduate Research Assistant Program (URAP) through which faculty members from across the College may request a Work Study eligible student as a research assistant to advance their research/scholarly activities.
 Students selected for this opportunity would be paid to assist faculty in their research and can gain valuable research skills and experience.
 Responsibilities will vary depending on the position.
 In general, the work may be more task-oriented (e.g., literature searches, grant proposal support, data entry, or routine lab work) than research undertaken through independent study or summer fellowship.
 Several

 Expectations for faculty:

-The deadline for the 2013-14 Academic year is Friday, May 3, 2013
+The deadline for the 2022-23 Academic year is April 2022